 Anyway, in conclusion:

 Maciamo Hay is an idiot.
-He should read some JB Bury, some Ronald Some, and some Chris Wickham.
+He should read some JB Bury, some Sir Ronald Syme, and some Chris Wickham.

 Geneticists should realize if they want to find Roman genetics, they should try to discern the similarities between backwater (untouched/remote) towns in Southern Italy and Spain, which were settled around the same time with Roman colonists.
 There, you can detect and isolate the signal of Roman genetics.